SchulichUAV/SUAV-ML/README.md

 ## Specs
 - **Framework**: All models are written using **Tensorflow**.

-- **Model Architecture**: utilizes three separate CNN models:
+- **Model Architecture**: Utilizes three separate CNN models:
-  - **Shape Classifier**: Determines the shape of the object within the proposed ROI.
+  - **Object Classifier**: Determines the object within the proposed ROI.
-  - **Color Classifier**: Identifies the dominant (shape colour) and second most dominant (letter colour) colour of the object within the proposed ROI.
+  - **Color Classifier**: Identifies the dominant colour of the object within the proposed ROI.
 The model incorporates a tolerance mechanism to adapt to different illumination levels in different environments.
-  - **Letter Classifier**: Recognizes alphanumeric characters contained within the detected object.
-Model is based on a CNN optimized for text recognition.

 <br>

 - **Object Detection Backbone**:
-  - **YOLOv7**: Real-time object detection.
+  - **YOLOv8**: Real-time object detection.
 Achieves very high processing speed.

 ## WorkFlow